Blockchain 2017: Done talking, start building

 A proof of concept is a demonstration in principle with the aim of verifying that some concept is feasible.
 To make these proof of concepts a success, forming partnerships is essential.
 Organisations and networks are opening up, are sharing more and more data and giving more attention to the quality of data.
 Open innovation in collaboration with several parties is a key factor if you want to explore the potential of blockchain for the real estate sector.
 This requires a paradigm shift in the way businesses operate.
 We see the enthusiastic participation of the Netherlands in the International Blockchain & Real Estate Association (IBREA) as a good example of the willingness of parties to collaborate with each other.
 This is a very promising development and is bringing blockchain technology and real estate expertise to the same table.

 In 2017 the learning process of blockchain will be in the spotlights.
 Some believe that blockchain is a solution to every problem.
 That is not the case.
 If, when and under which conditions blockchain can be a success is something that has to be explored.
 Knowledge sharing is an essential part of the exploration.

 Start-ups have developed the first real estate applications.
 But not only start-ups, also the established companies are engaged in Blockchain.
 Deloitte is building a proof of concept for real estate for lease contracts.
 This is a first step towards a more efficient and transparent management of real estate.

 Although the potential of the blockchain is fully embraced, there are preconditions to make the technology more widely applicable.
 One of these preconditions is good quality of data.

-One way to improve the quality of data is to standardize.
+One way to improve the quality of data is to standardise.
 We believe that interoperability between different protocols can be the power of blockchain but to achieve this common industry standards and protocols will be essential.
-Companies first need access to standardized data to realizing the full benefits of the blockchain in terms of efficiency, reliability and cost savings.
+Companies first need access to standardised data to realising the full benefits of the blockchain in terms of efficiency, reliability and cost savings.

-Next week we will publish our prediction on Standardization.
+Next week we will publish our prediction on Standardisation.